fvwmorg/fvwm/manpages/fvwm.rst

 Note: This style is useless if the X server does not allow save under.

-*ParentalRelativity* enables clients that use a background pixmap of type *ParentRelative* to achieve transparency.
-Fvwm modules that support transparent colorsets require this setting. *Opacity* is the default and should be used for all non−transparent clients for better performance.
+*ParentalRelativity* enables clients that use a background pixmap of type *ParentRelative* to achieve transparency. |fvwm| modules that support transparent colorsets require this setting. *Opacity* is the default and should be used for all non−transparent clients for better performance.